-If you lived in Sri Lanka instead of United States, you would:
+If you moved to Sri Lanka from the United States, you would:

 MAKE 87.7% LESS MONEY EVERY YEAR

 UNITED STATES ($52,800.00 per capita)

 SRI LANKA ($6,500.00 per capita)

 In United States, the GDP per capita is $52,800.00 per capita,

 while in Sri Lanka, that number is $6,500.00 per capita.